 WUT System = Weight, Urine, Thirst System.

 Their suggestion is to monitor your body weight, the colour of your pee and how thirsty you are first thing each morning.

 The ‘first thing in the morning’ bit is important as it limits the influence of other things that interfere with your hydration status as your day goes on.

 You then use the results to give you an of how likely it is that you're dehydrated.

 The data you need to collect each morning is:

 - Your body weight.
 Ideally as soon as you get out of bed, before eating, drinking or going to the bathroom.
 Has your bodyweight fallen by >2% from your normal weight? +1 point if Yes.
 This spreadsheet can help you collect the data and you can also use it to calculate your sweat rate.

 - The colour of your pee.
 Is it light or dark in colour? +1 point if Dark.

-- Your thirst level.
-Are you thirsty? +1 point is Yes.
+Your thirst level.
+Are you thirsty? +1 point if Yes.

 Understanding the results